 Alright, so a little about me (FrugalTrader).
-I am a married Canadian who was born, raised and currently resides in Eastern Canada.
+I am a married Canadian (with 2 young children) who was born, raised and currently resides in Eastern Canada.
 I began investing in mutual funds when I was 16 years old and the passion for finance grew from there.
 When I graduated from University (I was 23), I started getting more serious about the stock market and real estate investing.

 Since I started young, I have built an equity portfolio that has been growing gradually over the years.
-I hope to grow my net worth to at least $1 million by the time i’m 35.
+Starting this blog in 2006 with a net worth of $200,000, I plan to grow my net worth to at least $1 million by the time I’m 35 (end of 2014 – ).
 Is the goal too high?
 Am I naive?
 I don’t think so but only time will tell and this blog will be here to keep track along the way.

 Here is some more info about me: